-Shell CSG (Australia) Pty Ltd is seeking approval for the Shell Australia LNG Project at Curtis Island, near Gladstone.
+Arrow CSG (Australia) Pty Ltd is seeking approval of the Arrow Energy LNG Project at Curtis Island, near Gladstone.
 The proposed LNG facility is expected to produce up to 16 million tonnes a year, involving phased construction of up to four LNG trains.
-Shell will use gas resources from developments in the Surat and Bowen Basins including tenures jointly owned by Shell and Arrow Energy.
-Shell announced that the existing Shell and Arrow Energy petroleum tenures contain sufficient gas to meet the requirements of the first LNG train (Shell, 2009).
+Arrow intends to use gas resources from developing its tenures in the Surat Basin in south east Queensland and the Bowen Basin in central Queensland.